 - Our process mining guide

-- 33+ process mining use cases/applications
+- Comprehensive list of process mining use cases/applications

 - A list of process mining case studies including project results

 Check out our comprehensive and constantly updated process mining case studies list to understand process mining benefits better with real-life examples.

 If you still have questions about process mining software, we would like to help:

 Cem has been the principal analyst at AIMultiple since 2017.
 AIMultiple informs hundreds of thousands of businesses (as per similarWeb) including 60% of Fortune 500 every month.

 Cem's work has been cited by leading global publications including Business Insider, Forbes, Washington Post, global firms like Deloitte, HPE, NGOs like World Economic Forum and supranational organizations like European Commission.
 You can see more reputable companies and media that referenced AIMultiple.

 Throughout his career, Cem served as a tech consultant, tech buyer and tech entrepreneur.
 He advised businesses on their enterprise software, automation, cloud, AI / ML and other technology related decisions at McKinsey & Company and Altman Solon for more than a decade.
 He also published a McKinsey report on digitalization.

 He led technology strategy and procurement of a telco while reporting to the CEO.
 He has also led commercial growth of deep tech company Hypatos that reached a 7 digit annual recurring revenue and a 9 digit valuation from 0 within 2 years.
 Cem's work in Hypatos was covered by leading technology publications like TechCrunch and Business Insider.

 Cem regularly speaks at international technology conferences.
 He graduated from Bogazici University as a computer engineer and holds an MBA from Columbia Business School.